datacarpentry/semester-biology/assignments/sql-2.md

 > Following this assignment students should be able to:

-> - execute SQL commands in SQLite to join tables
+> - use joins to combine tables in SQL
 > - nest the results of one query as the input for another
 > - understand the basic rules of tidy data